 An overview of the green steel startups and initiatives

 In the past two years, we have seen an increased interest in Green Steel.
 Startups in this space are raising increasingly larger amounts from venture capital investors.
 That’s not all, Swedish startup H2 Green Steel has secured billions in debt financing from leading public and private banks.
-US-based Boston Metal raised a Series A with ArcelorMittal among the investors, one of the world’s largest steelmakers.
+US-based Boston Metal raised a Series C round with ArcelorMittal among the investors, one of the world’s largest steelmakers.
 While in the backdrop, there is a strong demand from corporate consumers who are willing to pay a premium for Green Steel.
 All these signals clearly indicate that the winds of change are blowing through the industry.
 Let’s dive deep to find out more.

 Green steel: why does it matter?

 The steel industry is one of the largest emitters of CO2, contributing 6%–8% of global CO2 emissions.
 Ironically, as we move closer to achieving the net-zero targets, we are going to need more steel while attempting to clean up our economies.
 It is a major concern because the steel manufacturing process is particularly hard to decarbonise.